quicwg/multipath/draft-ietf-quic-multipath.md

     several ones.
   * The client uses multiple IP addresses and the server listens on several ones.
+  * The client uses only one IP address and the server listens on only one.
+However, the client can use one or more ports and/or the server can listen on one or more ports.

 This proposal does not cover address discovery and management.
 Addresses and the actual decision process to setup or tear down paths are assumed